 How to Create Depth and Add Texture with Volumetrics.

 In this tutorial, we're going to explore how to use volumetrics.
-You'll learn:
+Follow along to create depth!

 - How to use volumetrics to soften harsh lighting